manticoresoftware/manticoresearch-python/docs/UtilsApi.md

 Run a query in SQL format.
 Expects a query string passed through `body` parameter and optional `raw_response` parameter that defines a format of response.
-`raw_response` can be set to `False` for Select queries only, e.g., `SELECT * FROM myindex` The query string must be URL encoded if `raw_response` parameter is set to False The query string must be as is (no URL encoding) if `raw_response` parameter is set to True or omitted.
+`raw_response` can be set to `False` for Select queries only, e.g., `SELECT * FROM myindex` The query string must stay as it is, no URL encoding is needed.
 The response object depends on the query executed.
 In select mode the response has same format as `/search` operation.